AfterShip/aftership-sdk-php/README.md

 $response = $trackings->retrack_by_id('53df4a90868a6df243b6efd8');
 ```

+##Last Check Point
-####Return the tracking information of the last checkpoint of a single tracking by slug and tracking number
+#####Return the tracking information of the last checkpoint of a single tracking by slug and tracking number
 https://www.aftership.com/docs/api/4/last_checkpoint/get-last_checkpoint-slug-tracking_number
 ```
 require 'vendor/autoload.php';